jzwood/yellow-cake/README.md

 #### DATA

-YC operates exclusively on 64 bit signed integers which can be pushed onto the stack or written to memory (ie consecutive 64 bit addresses).
+YC operates exclusively on 64-bit signed integers which can be pushed onto the stack or written to memory (ie consecutive 64-bit addresses).

 #### OPERATORS